nrfconnect/Asset-Tracker-Template/docs/common/test_and_ci_setup.md

-# Testing and CI Setup
+# Testing and CI setup

 The Asset Tracker Template features a comprehensive testing infrastructure with tests run both on real hardware (on target) and emulation.
 Code analysis is performed through compliance checks and SonarCloud analysis.